-The Georgian leasing industry is dominated by three main companies with a focus on large and SME Institutions, while the retail leasing market is largely unexploited.

-Over the last three years, three companies have entered the Georgian leasing market, while an international leasing company which only serves retail customers is planning to enter the market in the near future.
-In terms of market share, we maintain our position as a market leader and hold 82% of the market as of December 2022.
+The Georgian leasing industry is dominated by five main companies with a focus on large and SME Institutions, while the retail leasing market is largely unexploited.
+In terms of market share, we maintain our position as a market leader and hold 86% of the market as of December 2023.